jarmo/backpocket/README.md

 ## Backup, syncing, mobile support etc.

 Backpocket does not offer anything else except storing articles for future use.
+Use any 3rd party tools for backup, syncing or showing articles on mobile (for example, serve articles using a static web server).

 ## Windows support